-Her new book spells out some great ideas for living and eating more healthfully… while also taking a realistic approach to enjoying life and not depriving oneself.
+Her new book spells out some great ideas for living and eating more healthfully.
+She also calls for taking a realistic approach to enjoying life and not depriving oneself.
 So with that philosophy in mind, we were immediately drawn to the recipe for Mareya’s chocolate tahini fudge bars.

-They’re gluten free (of course; most fudge does not contain gluten); processed sugar free (they are sweetened with real maple syrup), and also vegan (no butter).
-They’re a not-too-sweet, sweet treat that you can enjoy as part of a well-rounded diet.
+They’re gluten free (of course; most fudge does not contain gluten) and processed sugar free (they are sweetened with real maple syrup).
+Additionally, they also happen to be vegan because there’s no butter.
+In other words, they’re a not-too-sweet, sweet treat that you can enjoy as part of a well-rounded diet.